adnodev/adno-app-doks/content/en/_index.md

 ---
 title : "Adno"
-description: "Adno is a web application for viewing, editing and sharing narratives and journeys on online images, static images and IIIF images."
+description: "Adno is a web application for viewing, editing and sharing narratives and guided explorations on online images, static images and IIIF images."
-lead: "Adno is a web application for viewing, editing and sharing narratives and journeys on online images, static images and IIIF images."
+lead: "Adno is a web application for viewing, editing and sharing narratives and guided explorations on online images, static images and IIIF images."
 started: "Get Started"
 samples: "Examples"
 urlSamples: "example"